webplatform/docs/javascript/RegExp/unicode/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
 |Description=The following example illustrates the use of the Unicode property.
-If you pass '''u''' in to the function shown below, all instances of the word "the" are replaced with the word "a".
-Note that the "The" at the beginning of the string is not replaced because the '''i''' (ignore case) flag is not passed to the function.

-This function displays the condition of the properties associated with the allowable regular expression flags, which are '''g''' , '''i''' , and '''m'''.
-The function also displays the string with all replacements made.
 |Code=function RegExpPropDemo(flag){
     // The flag parameter is a string that contains
     // g, i, or m.
 The flags can be combined.